The Great Wildebeest Migration – Overview, the Move Throughout the Year and More

 Asilia’s movable migratory camps and Sayari Camp enable access to the Northern Serengeti during the month of July when the herds are most likely to be found (for those looking to indulge just a little bit more).
 Rekero Camp’s guests will be able to watch the animals crossing the Mara River in the Maasai Mara later in July when the river is at its highest level.
 Mara and Talek river crossings, which are regularly featured in spectacular sights, can be seen daily at this time.

-The Great Wildebeest Migration Within the Months of August, September, and October Each Year
+Wildebeest Migration Within the Months of August, September, and October Each Year

-As of August, the wildebeest migration herds have crossed the Mara River and are spread throughout the northern portion of the Maasai Mara, with many remaining in the northern Serengeti.
+As of August, the migration of the wildebeest herds have crossed the Mara River and are spread throughout the northern portion of the Maasai Mara, with many remaining in the northern Serengeti.
 When the river is at its worst, the combination of fleeing in fear, predators lurking nearby, and the swift currents can lead to a significant number of being drowned or devoured.
 Crocodiles, lions, and other massive predators lurk around the banks, ready to pounce on any wildebeest that manages to make it through the gentler waters.
 At certain spots, there are only a few creatures, while at others, a large number of creatures travel continually for hours.

 The wildebeest migration herds move south from Kenya and into the Serengeti’s eastern reaches, passing through the Namiri Plains, a site known for regular cheetah sightings, after the East African short rains in late October and early November.
 By the end of December, they had spread to the east and south.